be homeful: Proving that ending homelessness before it begins is possible

 Madeline Ravich • Campaign Director

 Madeline is the campaign director for be homeful and a development advisor who serves as CCEH’s Director of Development.
 She has more than a decade of experience managing development initiatives for a wide range of nonprofits and has also provided corporate responsibility consulting services to companies and industry associations.
-She is in charge of the strategy and coordination of be homeful.
+She is in charge of the campaign strategy and coordination of be homeful.